tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

 #################
 :save_as: Visual-inspection-Tutorial.html

-Visual Inspection of an Object
+Visual inspection of an object
 ==============================

-In the `Aperture Photometry tutorial <Aperture-Photometry.html>`__ we learned how to make our own apertures and ensure that they covered the right object.
+In the `Aperture Photometry tutorial <Aperture-Photometry-Tutorial.html>`__ we learned how to make our own apertures and ensure that they covered the right object.
 Now we need to understand how to interpret and examine our lightcurves.

-In this tutorial we learn the following, - How to interactively inspect our object of interest using the *Lightcurve* interact tool. - What features in a lightcurve may be caused by certain anomalies or by contamination from another star. - How to create and store aperture arrays via an interactive tool.
+In this tutorial we learn the following, - How to interactively inspect our object of interest using the *Lightcurve* interact tool. - What features in a light curve may be caused by certain anomalies or by contamination from another star. - How to create and store aperture arrays via an interactive tool.